ColeChiodo/subtitle-autoloader/README.md

 ![Logo](public/assets/readme/icon.png)
-# Kuraji -「クラジ」 Automatic Japanese Subtitle Finder for Jellyfin
+# Kuraji -「クラジ」 Automatic Japanese Subtitle Finder

 **Kuraji** is an open-source browser extension for Firefox and Chrome that automatically finds Japanese subtitles for the video you are watching.
-Currently focused on anime on Jellyfin, Youtube, and more.
+Currently focused on anime on Jellyfin, Plex, Youtube, and more.
 It searches, downloads, and overlays subtitles synchronized with your video.

 ![Kuraji Extension Playing on Jellyfin Gif](/public/assets/readme/kurajitest.gif)